Canoe and traditions

 With a guide wearing the traditional apparel.

 Visit of theYänonhchia’, the long house, where is showed the traditional way of life and the social organisation at the Europeans arrival.
 Techniques of food preservation (smoker and dryer for the meat).
 Reminder of means of transportations of the old time.
-Initiation to the spiritual life of the Huron people.
+Initiation to the spiritual life of the Wendat people.
 Sweat lodge and medicine of our ancestors.
 Giant tipi, discovery of the different First Nations and actual situation of the Huron- Wendat people.